Thailand tourist (23) falls to her death at the waterfall in front of her boyfriend

 Thailand: Fatal accident on Koh Samui due to photo at “Na Mueng” waterfalls

 The accident happened around 2 p.m. local time on Saturday.
 The couple had set out from their accommodation to visit the remaining “Na Mueng” waterfalls.
-The two would have removed the police information from the designated path.
+According to the police, the two had moved away from the designated path.
 The 23-year-old lost her footing at a steep point, slipped and then fell down.
 She also injured her head.
 Her friend climbed down to her to give first aid – but without success.
 The woman died at the scene of the accident.
 The rescue service, alerted by witnesses, could only save the woman dead at the waterfall.
 According to the police, the young woman is a Romanian who has lived in Austria for a long time.

 The search for the perfect photo also leads to incidents in Germany.
 A mother wanted to snap her son at the Baltic Sea.
 The boy (2) lost his balance and fell five meters.